-Be prepared!
-Your turkey should be completely thawed and you must have a brining container that is big enough.
-The turkey needs to be completely submerged.
-Brining bags are all the rage- but a bucket or cooler can do the trick just as well.
+- Preparation!
+Your turkey should be completely thawed and you must have a brining container that is big enough to hold the turkey which needs to be completely submerged.
+Brining bags are all the rage- but a canning pot, bucket or cooler can do the trick just as well.
 Make sure you have a cool place to put the brining turkey for 12-24 hours prior to cooking.
 This requires a good bit of refrigerator space, but if you use a brining bag, it doesn’t require much more than it would for the bird itself.

-Make your brining solution: Use the correct proportion of water and salt, regardless of what else you add to the mix- the salinity of the brine must be correct for it to flow into the meat.
+- Precision!
+When making the brine, be sure to use the correct proportion of water and salt, regardless of what else you add to the mix- the salinity of the brine must be correct for it to flow into the meat.
 The standard proportion is 1 cup of kosher salt per gallon of water or stock.
 No need to use specialty salts here, the nuances will not contribute to the flavor.
-If you are using prepared vegetable stock, make sure it is salt free so you don’t upset the balance.
+If you are using prepared vegetable stock, make sure it is salt free.

+- Patience!
 The brine and turkey should both be cooled to the same temperature before they are combined.
 Again, this ensures that the brine will flow easily into the turkey.
-Most refrigerators are set around 38 degrees and that works just fine.
 Be sure to leave the bird in the brine at least overnight, and 24 hours is better for larger turkeys.